timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

 #### (d) Grants
 * #### (1) Telehealth network grants
-  * The Director may, in carrying out the telehealth network grant program referred to in subsection (b), award grants to eligible entities for projects to demonstrate how telehealth technologies can be used through telehealth networks in rural areas, frontier communities, and medically underserved areas, and for medically underserved populations, to—
+  * The Director may, in carrying out the telehealth network grant program referred to in subsection (b), award grants to eligible entities for evidence-based projects that utilize telehealth technologies through telehealth networks in rural areas, frontier communities, and medically underserved areas, and for medically underserved populations, to—

-    * (A) expand access to, coordinate, and improve the quality of health care services;
+    * (A) expand access to, coordinate, and improve access to, and the quality of, health care services; and

-    * (B) improve and expand the training of health care providers; and

-    * (C) expand and improve the quality of health information available to health care providers, and patients and their families, for decisionmaking.
+    * (B) expand and improve the quality of health information available to health care providers,, patients, and their families.

 * #### (2) Telehealth resource centers grants
-  * The Director may, in carrying out the telehealth resource centers grant program referred to in subsection (b), award grants to eligible entities for projects to demonstrate how telehealth technologies can be used in the areas and communities, and for the populations, described in paragraph (1), to establish telehealth resource centers.
+  * The Director may, in carrying out the telehealth resource centers grant program referred to in subsection (b), award grants to eligible entities for projects to support initiatives that utilize telehealth technologies in the areas and communities, and for the populations, described in paragraph (1).

 #### (e) Grant periods
-* The Director may award grants under this section for periods of not more than 4 years.
+* The Director may award grants under this section for periods of not more than 5 years.

 #### (f) Eligible entities
-* #### (1) Telehealth network grants
-  * #### (A) Grant recipient
-    * To be eligible to receive a grant under subsection (d)(1), an entity shall be a nonprofit entity.

-  * #### (B) Telehealth networks
-    * #### (i) In general
+* #### (1) In general
   * To be eligible to receive a grant under subsection (d)(1), an entity shall demonstrate that the entity will provide services through a telehealth network.

-    * #### (ii) Nature of entities
+* #### (2) Nature of entities
   * Each entity participating in the telehealth network may be a nonprofit or for-profit entity.

-    * #### (iii) Composition of network
+* #### (3) Composition of network
   * The telehealth network shall include at least 2 of the following entities (at least 1 of which shall be a community-based health care provider):

-        * (I) Community or migrant health centers or other Federally qualified health centers.
+    * (A) Community or migrant health centers or other Federally qualified health centers.

-        * (II) Health care providers, including pharmacists, in private practice.
+    * (B) Health care providers, including pharmacists, in private practice.

-        * (III) Entities operating clinics, including rural health clinics.
+    * (C) Entities operating clinics, including rural health clinics.

-        * (IV) Local health departments.
+    * (D) Local health departments.

-        * (V) Nonprofit hospitals, including community access hospitals.
+    * (E) Nonprofit hospitals, including community access hospitals.

-        * (VI) Other publicly funded health or social service agencies.
+    * (F) Other publicly funded health or social service agencies.

-        * (VII) Long-term care providers.
+    * (G) Long-term care providers.

-        * (VIII) Providers of health care services in the home.
+    * (H) Providers of health care services in the home.

-        * (IX) Providers of outpatient mental health services and entities operating outpatient mental health facilities.
+    * (I) Providers of outpatient mental health and substance use disorder services and entities operating outpatient mental health and substance use disorder facilities.

-        * (X) Local or regional emergency health care providers.
+    * (J) Local or regional emergency health care providers.

-        * (XI) Institutions of higher education.
+    * (K) Institutions of higher education.

-        * (XII) Entities operating dental clinics.
+    * (L) Entities operating dental clinics.

-* #### (2) Telehealth resource centers grants
-  * To be eligible to receive a grant under subsection (d)(2), an entity shall be a nonprofit entity.

 #### (g) Applications
 * To be eligible to receive a grant under subsection (d), an eligible entity, in consultation with the appropriate State office of rural health or another appropriate State entity, shall prepare and submit to the Secretary an application, at such time, in such manner, and containing such information as the Secretary may require, including—

   * (1) a description of the project that the eligible entity will carry out using the funds provided under the grant;

-  * (2) a description of the manner in which the project funded under the grant will meet the health care needs of rural or other populations to be served through the project, or improve the access to services of, and the quality of the services received by, those populations;
+  * (2) a description of the manner in which the project funded under the grant will meet the health care needs of rural or other populations to be served through the project, and improve the access to services of, and the quality of the services received by, those populations;

   * (3) evidence of local support for the project, and a description of how the areas, communities, or populations to be served will be involved in the development and ongoing operations of the project;